Skip to content

 Tranquil Waterways

 Hakone is blessed with several serene bodies of water, enhancing its appeal.
 Lake Ashi provides photographers with a tranquil setting surrounded by mountains and forests.
-Capture Mount Fuji’s reflection in its waters during calm weather or frame.
+Capture Mount Fuji’s reflection in its waters during calm weather or use it as a frame.

 For a unique perspective, take a cruise on the pirate-themed ferries.
 They give you opportunities for unforgettable shots from the water.
-I must say the boats seem out of place on the lake.
+The boats seem out of place on the lake.
 There is nothing Japanese about them.

 Historical and Cultural Heritage